Basic Screening Survey for Older Adults

 The results revealed that 59 percent of older adults screened (940 analyzable sample of 1,032 total screened) had impaired dental function, meaning fewer than 20 natural teeth.
 In total, 25 percent of residents screened had lost all of their natural teeth.

-Among patients with at least one natural tooth, 41 percent had untreated decay, 17 percent had substantial oral debris – tartar build-up, food and dental plaque, and 32 percent had at least one root fragment or broken tooth.
+Among patients with at least one natural tooth, 41 percent had untreated decay, 17 percent had plaque and tartar (substantial oral depris), and 32 percent had at least one tooth fractured at or velow the gum line (root fragments).

 Nearly 40 percent of participants had early treatment needs, which can include tooth decay, dentures that don’t fit properly and other issues that would require care before the participant’s next routine dental visit.
 An additional 3 percent of those surveyed had urgent treatment needs that would require care in the next 24 to 48 hours, including possible infection and suspicious soft-tissue lesions.